- E-commerce is a critical component of any business, increasing the importance of a great website.

 Your company's website is an important digital asset that allows you to be discovered and connect with customers more easily.
+That being said, it's important to include an About Us page on your site that introduces and defines your business.
+Here’s how to write a great About section for your brand.

 Whether you're writing this important webpage from scratch or updating your existing one, experts shared their tips on how to set up an effective About page.
+The About Us page should do the following:

 Set common ground for customers